AndyFerrie/Calculator-App/README.md

-# Frontend Mentor Chalenge: Calculator App
+# Frontend Mentor Challenge: Calculator App

 This is my solution to the Calculator App challenge on Frontend Mentor.